-A key point of \cite{Hairer} is that while the evolution \eqref{eq:sde} is not Markovian, the joint evolution of the solution and the increments of the noise is.
-To be more precise, \begin{enumerate} \item One defines the space $\mathcal{H}_H \subset \mathcal{C}_0((-\infty,0],\R^d)$ to be the closure of $\mathcal{C}^\infty_0((-\infty,0])$ with respect to the norm
+The map \eqref{eq:Xmes} will be important in defining a Markov evolution.
+In fact, a key point of \cite{Hairer} is that while the evolution \eqref{eq:sde} is not Markovian, the joint evolution of \eqref{eq:Xmes} and the increments of the noise is.
+The evolution of the noise component takes place in the state space $\mathcal{H}_H \subset \mathcal{C}_0((-\infty,0],\R^d)$.
+Then one defines for any $w \in \mathcal{H}_H$ and $r \leq 0$, the process